-From my understanding of the principles of High Intensity Training is that the goal or optimal path for fitness is to focus on building muscle as safely as possible while preventing unnecessary loading or repetitive stress on the joints.
+From my understanding of the principles of High-Intensity Training, the goal or optimal path for fitness is to focus on building muscle as safely as possible while preventing unnecessary loading or repetitive stress on the joints.
 In other words, build the muscle and protect the joints.

 Runners Statue in Seattle.

 I get how running is better than sitting on your ass.
-I don’t get how running could be possibly be “neutral or helpful” when compared to walking.
-My belief is that most people who choose walking over over running that are also consciously following a healthy path are doing so because they feel worse when they run.
-They self exclude.
-Those that feel great running continue to run.
+I don’t get how running could be “neutral or helpful” when compared to walking.
+I believe that most people who choose walking over running are also consciously following a healthy path are doing so because they feel worse when they run.
+They self-exclude.
+Those who feel great running continue to run.

 The Science Daily article Stronger Leg Muscles Can Protect Against Knee Osteoarthritis says this:

 Stronger quadriceps muscles in the legs can help protect against cartilage loss behind the kneecap, according to Mayo Clinic researchers presenting preliminary study data at the American College of Rheumatology Annual Meeting on Nov.
 15.

 Knee osteoarthritis (OA) occurs when the cartilage that cushions the ends of the bones in the knee joint deteriorates over time.
 As this cushion wears down, the joint doesn’t function as well and may be painful.